lumi-a/masters-thesis/thesis.typ

     $
 ]

-With more effort, one could find better bounds on the probability, but that simply is not necessary.
-We can use this for a lower-bound on the absolute random-order-ratio of Best-Fit:
+With more effort, one could find better bounds on the probability, but that simply will not be necessary, as we already obtain a sufficient lower-bound on the absolute random-order-ratio:
 $
   "RR"_BestFit
   quad=quad sup_(I' ∈ ℐ) 𝔼_(π∈S_(|I'|))[BestFit(π(I'))/Opt(I')]